infiniflow/infinity/docs/references/http_api_reference.md

 ## List databases

-Retrieves all databases of the system.
+Retrieve all databases in the system.

 #### Request